DIA Worker On Airport's $50 Million Flood: 'I Was In Crisis Mode'

 At the time he didn’t know it, but a two inch high pressure hot water pipe on the B-East concourse expansion had leaked and was spewing scalding hot water on communications equipment, electronics, carpets, drywall, floors and insulation.

-It would cause some $50 million in damage and delay the opening of United’s new B-East gates for nine or ten months.
+It would cause some $50 million in damage and delay the opening of United’s new B-East gates for 9 or 10 months.

 RELATED: ‘Never Seen Anything Like It’: DIA Pipe Breaks, At Least $50 Million In Damage